Islamic calendar: Pre-Islamic calendar

 For central Arabia, especially Mecca, there is a lack of epigraphical evidence but details are found in the writings of Muslim authors of the Abbasid era.
 Inscriptions of the ancient South Arabian calendars reveal the use of a number of local calendars.
-At least some of these South Arabian calendars followed the lunisolar system.
-Both al-Biruni and al-Mas'udi suggest that the ancient Arabs used the same month names as the Muslims, though they also record other month names used by the pre-Islamic Arabs.
+Some of these South Arabian calendars followed a lunisolar system.
+Both al-Biruni and al-Mas'udi suggest that the ancient Arabs used the same month names as Muslims, though they also record other month names used by the pre-Islamic Arabs.

 The Islamic tradition is unanimous in stating that Arabs of Tihamah, Hejaz, and Najd distinguished between two types of months, permitted (ḥalāl) and forbidden (ḥarām) months.
-The forbidden months were four months during which fighting is forbidden, listed as Rajab and the three months around the pilgrimage season, Dhu al-Qa‘dah, Dhu al-Hijjah, and Muharram.
+The forbidden months were four months during which fighting is forbidden, listed as Rajab and the three months around the pilgrimage season, Dhu'l-Qa'da, Dhu'l-Hijja, and Muharram.
 A similar if not identical concept to the forbidden months is also attested by Procopius, where he describes an armistice that the Eastern Arabs of the Lakhmid al-Mundhir respected for two months in the summer solstice of 541 CE.
 However, Muslim historians do not link these months to a particular season.
 The Qur'an links the four forbidden months with Nasī, a word that literally means "postponement".
 According to Muslim tradition, the decision of postponement was administered by the tribe of Kinanah, by a man known as the al-Qalammas of Kinanah and his descendants (pl. qalāmisa).

 Different interpretations of the concept of Nasī have been proposed.
 Some scholars, both Muslim and Western, maintain that the pre-Islamic calendar used in central Arabia was a purely lunar calendar similar to the modern Islamic calendar.
 According to this view, Nasī is related to the pre-Islamic practices of the Meccan Arabs, where they would alter the distribution of the forbidden months within a given year without implying a calendar manipulation.
-This interpretation is supported by Arab historians and lexicographers, like Ibn Hisham, Ibn Manzur, and the corpus of Qur'anic exegesis.
+This interpretation is supported by Arab historians and lexicographers, such as Ibn Hisham, Ibn Manzur, and the corpus of Qur'anic exegesis.